Adeniyi-Bella/movie-API-client_server/README.md

 # movie-API-client_server
+A front-end implementation for a movie app.
+The back-end implementation can be found at: https://github.com/Adeniyi-Bella/movie-API

+## Users can
+- Register
+- Login
+- Update their details
+- Add movies to their collections

+## Built with
+- React (mix of both class and functional components)
+- Typescript
+- Redux (for some state components)
+- Client side app routing was used for routing to different end-points

 ## Testing your project
--Test your project using Parcel: parcel [Path to index.html].
+- Test your project using Parcel: parcel [Path to index.html].
 Make sure to use the actual path to “index.html” instead of [Path to index.html] (relative to the current directory you’re inside).